rossoneriqzx/2024-DL/README.md

 Decoder: Stacks multiple attention and feed-forward layers to decode the encoded sequence into the output sequence.

 Transformer: Combines the encoder and decoder to form the complete model.

+Note
+This is an initial model that requires training data to be applied to actual tasks.
+To use this model:

+Prepare your data: Collect and clean your dataset.

+Preprocess the data: Convert text to token indices and apply any necessary preprocessing steps.

+Train the model: Configure training parameters (e.g., learning rate, batch size) and train the model with your data.

+Evaluate and optimize: Use a validation set to monitor performance and adjust the model as needed.

+Deploy the model: Save the trained model and deploy it for your specific use case.